leiyunin/data-commons/README.md

 	yarn build

-The following is an alternative to using `yarn dev`
+The following is an alternative to using `yarn dev` (which you'd use if only viewing dist)

 This setup allows you to view multiple repos in one webroot.
 If you haven't yet, start an http server in your webroot, external to the data-commons folder.